Interview Prep 101

 Know as much as you can about the company you are interviewing with.
-Go beyond the “basics” by researching:
+Go beyond the “basics” by researching the following:

-Better yet, be a few minutes early!
 Make sure you know where the interview is taking place in advance.
 Plan your route and method of travel early and keep things like traffic and delays in mind.
-Remember that everyone you meet on the day of the interview -- from the secretary to the first year associate to the partner -- is involved in evaluating you, even if it is informally.

 Wear a suit; first impressions last!
 Make sure you maintain a neat, clean, professional appearance.
 High profile industries, especially, will expect a polished presentation that includes a suit even though you’re still a student.
 Have a firm hand shake, and maintain eye contact and a straight posture and SMILE.
 Avoid perfume and cologne and wear simple jewelry.
-Keep a formal tone - address the interviewer as Mr. or Ms. unless directed otherwise.
 Avoid slang and overly familiar language.
 Avoid “filler language” such as “like” or “ummm.”
 Keep everything positive.
 Speak about yourself, even your weaknesses, in a positive light of growth and curiosity.
 SELL yourself and your skills!

 Your answers should be concise but also complete.
 Make sure you begin with the answer to their question and then follow up with examples and additional information.
 The more you practice and become familiar with questions that could potentially be asked, the more comfortable and organized you will be.